dfinity/portal/docs/references/ic-interface-spec.md

 The user can also use the HTTPS interface to issue read-only queries, which are faster, but cannot change the state of a canister.

-**A typical use of the Internet Computer.
-(This is a simplified view; some of the arrows represent multiple interaction steps or polling.)**

 ```plantuml
     actor Developer
     actor User